Yuu18id/vit-ela-ai-image-classifier/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### Terms of Use

-This software was developed as part of academic research at Universitas Mikroskil.
-The code is released under MIT License for educational, research, and non-commercial purposes.

 ## 📞 Support

 For questions or issues, please open an issue in this repository.